Project background and publications

 The project has sought to identify and remedy some of the variations in applying the current NMC standards for pre-registration midwifery education (2009) to programmes across the Approved Education Institutions, with the aim of achieving greater consistency in the assessment of practice both now and in the future.
 Our work is contributing to the evidence-base informing the new NMC standards.

 The research project is now complete.
 Over its five-year span, it comprised three phases, all of which have been published in the journal ‘Nurse Education in Practice’.

 - Phase one: Scoping study

 - Phase two: Development of core principles

 - Phase three: A national survey exploring the views of midwifery and nursing registrants and students of a proposed generic practice assessment framework.

 Report on phase three

-The full report on the third and final phase is on the tab below; journal publications are in progress.
-Please cite the report as follows:
+The full report on the third and final phase is on the tab below; please cite it as follows: